Councilmember Chris Cate (District 6)

 City of San Diego

 Internships provide an impactful experience for anyone interested in government and the legislative process.
-Public policy, intergovernmental affairs, budgeting and communications are all skill sets that will be enriched during an internship in my office.
-Please contact Allen Young or Luis Pallera.
+Public policy, intergovernmental affairs, budgeting and public affairs are all skill sets that will be enriched during an internship in my office.
+Please contact Luis Pallera.